DrPeachy/ResumeSaver/README.md

 5. as a user, I can preview the resume pdf in the preview tab in almost realtime
 6. as a user, I can edit resume format in the Inspector panel
 7. as a user, I can export resume in desired format and style after finishing
+8. as a user, I can upload a pdf file, and the content of the file will be shown as copyable chip on the copyboard
+9. as a user, I can delete specific chip or all the chips by hitting 'delete all' button

 ## Research Topics